-Kurt Norlin of Bittner Development Group in this regard.
-During the production process I am thankful for the assistance of Martha McMaster, my copy editor, and Rose Kernan, my production editor.
-Also, to my wife, Conny, who helped in the preparation of the manuscript for publication.
+A long-time friend and associate, Kai Beng Yap, was of great help to me in preparing and checking problem solutions.
+During the production process I am thankful for the assistance of Rose Kernan, my production editor, and Marta Samsel, who worked on the cover of the book.
+And finally, to my wife, Conny, who helped in the proofreading of the manuscript for publication.

-Lastly, many thanks are extended to all my students and to members of the teaching profession who have freely taken the time to e-mail me their suggestions and comments.
+Lastly, many thanks are extended to all my students and to members of the teaching profession who have freely taken the time to offer their suggestions and comments.
 Since this list is too long to mention, it is hoped that those who have given help in this manner will accept this anonymous recognition.

-I would greatly appreciate hearing from you if at any time you have any comments, suggestions, or problems related to any matters regarding this edition.
+I would greatly appreciate hearing from you if at any time you have any comments, suggestions, or issues related to any matters regarding this edition.